 - Past segregation and discrimination.
 San Bernardino has a long and acknowledged history of discriminatory and segregation practices that have left a legacy.
 Fair housing opportunity and enforcement continues to be a need-in the offering of housing opportunities, the treatment of residents of all income levels and status, access to community amenities and benefits, and addressing of environmental hazards.
 Residents also need greater educational opportunities and homeownership opportunities to build long-term generational wealth. - Equity in housing access and opportunities.
 Residents noted the spatial equity of housing.
 Many stated that housing, specifically affordable housing, should not be developed near warehousing or in high pollution areas.
 Additionally, residents encouraged the City to control hazards around low-income neighborhoods.
 Overall, social, health, economic, and housing equity were identified as a key issue to be addressed by the General Plan and Housing Element.
 The City should prioritize affordable housing to increase housing equity and opportunities. - Economic security, quality education, and good-paying sustainable jobs.
 Economic growth and job opportunity are key concerns.
 Many members wanted more live/work opportunities, growth in the tech industry, and more housing near jobs.
 Residents felt that partnerships with the university and large businesses would provide a greater variety of job opportunities.
 Additionally, many residents identified the lack of living wages offered by jobs in the City.
 With the increasing cost of housing, inflation, and overall rising cost of living, increased and living wages are critical to preventing and reducing housing insecurity. - Crime-free housing.
-As part of the crime-free multi-housing program, residents are required to sign a lease.
-However, in some cases, acquaintances of the tenant result in calls being placed with the police, fire department, or other community service entities.
-This can also happen in domestic violence situations.
-Landlords are then claiming that the tenant is violating the lease agreement and using it as cause for evicting tenants with cause.
-These types of situations discriminate against people who are disabled, have domestic situations, or rely on federal assistance.
-Participants recommended removing the CFMH program. - Habitability.
+As part of the crime-free multi-housing program (now repealed), residents were required to sign a lease.
+However, in some cases, acquaintances of the tenant could result in calls to the police, fire department, or other community service entities.
+This could also happen in domestic violence situations.
+Landlords could then claim the tenant violated the lease agreement, resulting in a cause for evicting tenants.
+Since these types of situations could discriminate against people who are disabled, have domestic situations, or rely on federal assistance, participants recommended removing the CFMH program. - Habitability.
 Fair housing agencies report that habitability issues are cited in 85 percent of all defenses of unlawful detainer judgements.
 This includes issues with mold, infestations, and many other conditions that contribute to poor health.
 Lead based paint is also likely an issue, but residents do not have the equipment to test their homes.
 Many residents also lack working cooling systems to cope with the many heat waves in the inland region.
 However in many cases, residents live with these conditions as they have to focus on their economic security.